'COVID chat': Officials urge Americans to stay home over holiday

 A newly authorized antibody combination therapy from Regeneron Pharmaceuticals Inc was due to begin U.S. government distribution on Tuesday.

-And Texas Governor Greg Abbott announced the opening of an outpatient facility to provide infusions of the experimental antibody drug bamlanivimab to COVID-positive individuals at a state-run alternative-care site in El Paso, a city especially hard hit by the virus.
+The state of Texas opened an outpatient facility to provide infusions of the experimental antibody drug bamlanivimab to COVID-positive individuals at an alternative-care site in El Paso, a city especially hard hit by the virus.

-After an initial wave of infections centered in and around major U.S. cities during the spring, the COVID-19 pandemic now has engulfed rural and small-town America.
+After initially clobbering major U.S. metropolitan areas during the spring, the COVID-19 pandemic has since engulfed rural and small-town America.

 Infection rates in a dozen Midwestern states have more than doubled those of any other region, according to the COVID Tracking Project, soaring 20 times higher from mid-June to mid-November.

-Many Midwestern hospitals have reported severe shortages of beds, equipment and clinical staff, and are asking staffers to work more to accommodate the crush.
-Some of the most dire scenarios are playing out in regions where the public has been most resistant to wearing masks and practicing social distancing.
+Many Midwestern hospitals have reported shortages of beds, equipment and clinical staff, with some of the most dire scenarios playing out in areas where the public has been most resistant to wearing masks and practicing social distancing.

 “There’s a disconnect in the community, where we’re seeing people at bars and restaurants, or planning Thanksgiving dinners,” said Dr. Kelly Cawcutt, an infectious disease physician at the University of Nebraska Medical Center.
 As health workers, she said, “we feel kind of dejected.”